CogStack/MedCAT/README.md

 MedCAT can be used to extract information from Electronic Health Records (EHRs) and link it to biomedical ontologies like SNOMED-CT and UMLS.
 Paper on [arXiv](https://arxiv.org/abs/2010.01165).

 ## News
+- **New Release \[1.
+August 2021\]**: Upgraded MedCAT to use spaCy v3, new scispaCy models have to be downloaded - all old CDBs will work without any changes.
 - **New Feature and Tutorial \[8.
 July 2021\]**: [Integrating 🤗 Transformers with MedCAT for biomedical NER+L](https://towardsdatascience.com/integrating-transformers-with-medcat-for-biomedical-ner-l-8869c76762a)
 - **General \[1.
 April 2021\]**: MedCAT is upgraded to v1, unforunately this introduces breaking changes with older models (MedCAT v0.4), as well as potential problems with all code that used the MedCAT package.
 MedCAT v0.4 is available on the legacy